Tslater01/fourier-shift/README.md

-# The Fourier Shift — spatial vs. frequency-domain detection of AI-generated images
+# The Fourier Shift | spatial vs. frequency-domain detection of AI-generated images

 CS 7643 Deep Learning, final project.

 We ask whether an AI-image detector that reads an image's **frequency fingerprint** generalizes to unseen generators better than one that reads its **pixels**.
 On [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images)
 (120k 32×32 images; 60k real CIFAR-10, 60k latent-diffusion fakes) we train the *same* ResNet-18
-backbone on two input representations — raw RGB, and the centered log-magnitude 2-D FFT — so the representation is the only variable.
+backbone on two input representations, raw RGB, and the centered log-magnitude 2-D FFT, so the representation is the only variable.
 Around that controlled core we add a pretrained ConvNeXt-Tiny arm in both domains, a two-stream RGB+FFT fusion model, four ablations on the front-end and on fusion, and two distribution-shift probes: **cross-generator** (test against DDPM samples, a generator family never seen in training) and **post-processing robustness** (JPEG recompression, Gaussian blur).
-Labels are fixed as `REAL = 0, FAKE = 1` throughout; F1 and AUROC treat FAKE as the positive class, and AUROC is reported unflipped — a value below 0.5 is a result, not a bug.
+Labels are fixed as `REAL = 0, FAKE = 1` throughout; F1 and AUROC treat FAKE as the positive class, and AUROC is reported unflipped, a value below 0.5 is a result, not a bug.

 **Convention note for readers of the results:** the FFT front-end (`fft2` → `fftshift` → `log1p|·|` →
 standardize) is a *fixed, non-learned* transform.
 Phase is discarded.
 That is a deliberate information